LisandroGuerra/lauchbase/challenges/challenge-2/02-2-pagina-descricao.md

 </p>

 <p align="center">
-  <a href="#rocket-sobre-o-desafio">Sobre o desafio</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#rocket-about-the-challenge">About the challenge</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#calendar-entrega">Entrega</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#calendar-delivery">Delivery</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#memo-licença">Licença</a>
+  <a href="#memo-licence">Licence</a>
 </p>

-## :rocket: Sobre o desafio
+## :rocket: About the challenge

-A partir do arquivo do desafio 2-1, adicionar um novo link no header chamado Sobre.
-Essa página deverá mostrar informações referentes a Rocketseat.
+From challenge 2-1, add a new link in the header called About.
+This page should show information regarding Rocketseat.

-### Informações da página
+### Page information

-- Uma imagem da logo da empresa
+- An image of the company logo
-- O nome da empresa
+- The name of the company
-- Uma breve descrição da empresa
+- A brief description of the company
-- Uma lista com as principais tecnologias utilizadas.
-Dica: utilize a tag `ul` para lista e `li` para o item da lista.
+- A list of the main technologies used.
+Tip: use the `ul` tag for the list and `li` for the list item.
-- Links para as redes sociais da empresa (Github, Instagram e Facebook)
+- Links to the company's social networks (Github, Instagram and Facebook)

-### Estilização
+### Stylization

-Você tem liberdade para escolher a estilização que preferir para esse desafio, mas alguns pontos são obrigatórios:
+You are free to choose the style you prefer for this challenge, but some points are mandatory:

-- A imagem deve ter uma borda e um formato circular.
+- The image must have a border and a circular shape.
-- Deve ser utilizada a fonte Roboto
+- The Roboto font must be used
-- O nome da empresa e a imagem devem ser destacar do restante
+- The company name and image must be highlighted from the rest
-- Os links das redes sociais devem ter alguma alteração visual quando o cursor do mouse passar por cima
+- Social media links must have some visual change when the mouse cursor passes over

-## :calendar: Entrega
+## :calendar: Delivery

-Esse desafio **não precisa ser entregue** e não receberá correção.
-Após concluí-lo, adicionar esse código ao seu Github é uma boa forma de demonstrar seus conhecimentos para oportunidades futuras.
+These challenges **do not need to be delivered** and will not receive correction, but you can add them to your Github.
+It is a good way to demonstrate your knowledge for future opportunities.

-## :memo: Licença
+## :memo: Licence

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](../LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](../LICENSE) file for more detais.

 ---

-Feito com :purple_heart: by [Rocketseat](https://rocketseat.com.br) :wave: [Entre na nossa comunidade!](https://discordapp.com/invite/gCRAFhc)
+Built with :purple_heart: by [Rocketseat](https://rocketseat.com.br) :wave: [Join our community!](https://discordapp.com/invite/gCRAFhc)